-The majority of almonds cultivated for almond milk in the U.S. are in California.
-Almonds require a large amount of water to even create almond milk.
+Most almonds cultivated for almond milk in the U.S. are in California.
+Almonds require a large amount of water to create almond milk.
 To make just one glass of almond milk requires approximately 16 gallons of water!

 Additionally, growing almonds put excess pressure on bees and beekeepers.
-In fact, 70% of the commercial honeybee colonies in the U.S. are used to pollinate almond orchards, and the stress of this production is killing the bees.
-During the winter of 2018 and 2019, the almond pollination process saw the death of 50 billion honeybees.
+70% of the commercial honeybee colonies in the U.S. are used to pollinate almond orchards, and the stress of this production is killing the bees.
+During the winter of 2018 and 2019, the almond pollination process killed 50 billion honeybees.

 How Much Almond Milk Is Okay?

 Almond milk is not necessary for a cat’s daily dietary requirements.
-But if you’re determined to give your cat some, just consider it as an occasional treat and not a part of their daily diet.
+But if you’re determined to give your cat some, just consider it an occasional treat, not a part of their daily diet.

-You should give just a tablespoon or so of almond milk to your cat to start.
+You should give your cat just a tablespoon or so of almond milk to start.
 Keep an eye on your kitty for the next several hours, and as long as your cat seems to be fine, there probably isn’t an allergy present.
 You should be on the lookout for diarrhea, upset stomach, and bloating otherwise.

-If your kitty doesn’t have a bad reaction to the almond milk, you can slowly increase the amount.
+If your kitty doesn’t react badly to the almond milk, you can slowly increase the amount.
 You probably shouldn’t give your cat any more than ¼ cup of almond milk at once, and even then, it should be given as a treat and not every day.

-While almond milk isn’t bad for your cat (unless there’s an allergy, of course), it’s still something that you shouldn’t go out of your way to give your cat.
-Cats get all their nutrition and liquid requirements through their food and water, so almond milk doesn’t benefit them much in the long run.
+While almond milk isn’t bad for your cat (unless there’s an allergy), it’s still something you shouldn’t go out of your way to give your cat.
+Cats get all their nutrition and liquid requirements through food and water, so almond milk doesn’t benefit them much in the long run.